tqjxlm/Atlas/README.md

-# On Linux
-This Fork work on linux with cmake

-mkdir build
-cd build
-cmake-gui ../ #Select Plugins ...

-make

 # Atlas

 Atlas is a GIS visualization project that aims to combine some basic features of [QGIS](https://qgis.org/en/site/) and [Google Earth](https://www.google.com/earth/).
 It utilizes [OpenSceneGraph (OSG)](http://www.openscenegraph.org/) and [OSGEarth](http://osgearth.org/) to handle 2D maps and 3D models in the same space.
 It depends on [Qt](https://www.qt.io/) to provide a friendly and easy-to-extend UI and provides a convenient plugin system so that all kinds of extensions can be implemented easily.